syncopatedstudios/synconix/ansible/README.md

   untracked: False
 ```

 If you would like to use git to keep track the files in your home directory then fill in the variables here.
-If you leave this section blank you will be prompted to initialize a git repo at some point. {--See [dots](roles/soundbot/README.md) for more detail.--}
+If you leave this section blank you will be prompted to initialize a git repo at some point.--} {--See [dots](roles/soundbot/README.md) for more detail.--}

 ## tasks